10 Household Items to Repurpose for Gardening Bargains

-Clean out your closets and repurpose your old or extra household items as helpful, thrifty materials in your flower and vegetable gardens.
+Clean out your closets and repurpose your old or extra household items as helpful gardening bargains for your flower and vegetable beds.

 - Garden use: Use worn boots, a damaged watering can, old teapot, or discarded sink as containers for herbs, flowers and houseplants.

 - Why it works: They contribute a touch of whimsy and even a “settled look” to a garden scene.

 - How to: If there’s no way to drill a drainage hole, just nest a plastic pot within the object.